 A speeding ticket or other moving violation will increase your insurance rates regardless of age.
 Insurers rely on statistics, which indicate that drivers with a ticket are more likely to be involved in an accident that could lead to a claim.

-The rate increase will vary by insurance company, but Kansas drivers can expect a 24% rise in their premiums after receiving a speeding ticket for going 1-29 mph over the limit.
+The rate hike will differ between insurance companies, but Kansas drivers can expect a 24% increase in their premiums after receiving a speeding ticket for driving 1-29 mph over the limit.

 If you are a senior with a speeding ticket or other minor moving violation on your record, expect to pay more for coverage.
 When we ran the numbers, these were the best insurance companies for seniors with tickets on their records.